 Analysis and Test Results

-Here we consider the following questions: is your panel going to quit on you just because one tiny cloud passes overhead as you left it out on what appeared to be a cloudless afternoon?
-Or is the solar panel strapped to your backpack causing your phone to constantly vibrate as the connection goes in and out from the panel's USB port?
+Here we consider the following questions: is your panel going to quit on you just because one cloud passes overhead, as you left it out on what appeared to be a clear afternoon?
+Or is the solar model strapped to your backpack, causing your phone to constantly vibrate as the connection goes in and out of the USB port?
 These are the questions we addressed in our charge interruption recovery metric.
-To test these panels, we measured amount each panel charged within a half hour span first in full sun, and then again in intermittent sun and shade.
-We also measured the output power of each panel before and after the charge interruption to see if the panel could get back on track after being shaded.
+We measured the amount each model charged within a half-hour span to test this criterion, first in full shade and then again in intermittent sun and shade.

 Multiple Device Charging Speed

-As you might guess, when tasked with the challenge of charging multiple devices at once, the more powerful panels performed better than the less powerful ones.
-Six out of the nine chargers in this year's testing had multiple USB ports- the 5W and 7W panels don't have the power to sustain two gadgets at once.
+As you might guess, when tasked with the challenge of charging multiple devices at once, the more powerful models performed better than lower wattage models.
+Smaller panels such as the 5W and 7W models don't have the power to sustain two gadgets at once.
 If this is a priority for you, then select a panel with a higher wattage.
 Generally, our testing found lower watt models to be less capable in this metric than the higher watt devices that can charge two devices.

-Some panels come with lots of accessories and extra features, which make them easier to use and exciting, but also make them bulky and unappealing to carry on long trips.
-There is a happy medium, we found, between overkill and overly simple, which of course, depends on your preference and needs.
+Others come with lots of accessories and extra features, which make them more exciting to use but also make them bulky and unappealing to carry on long trips.
+There is a happy medium between overkill and overly simple, which of course, depends on your preference and needs.